 With a strong background in computer science, Mr. Kiklis also has extensive experience in software patent matters.
 Prior to entering law school, he worked as a software developer for six years at some of the computer industry’s leading companies.

-Mr. Kiklis is a frequent lecturer and author on cutting-edge intellectual property issues, including patentable subject matter under 35 U.S.C. § 101 as well as the new contested proceedings at the USPTO’s Patent Trial and Appeal Board.
-In fact, he is a co-author of the firm’s post-grant proceeding treatise.
+Mr. Kiklis is a frequent lecturer and author on cutting-edge intellectual property issues, including the Supreme Court’s patent law jurisprudence, patentable subject matter under 35 U.S.C. § 101, as well as the new contested proceedings at the USPTO’s Patent Trial and Appeal Board.
+In fact, he is the author of The Supreme Court on Patent Law, which has been called “a great resource” that fills “a critical gap in our understanding of modern American patent law.”
+He is also a co-author of the firm’s Post- Grant Patent Practice Treatise.